 Methodologically, the analysis of unexpected shocks or surprises is typically undertaken within a structural vector autoregression (SVAR) modelling framework.
 This type of analysis is frequently applied, and the advantages are well understood, in the context of business cycles and the monetary transmission mechanism (Fève et al., 2018).
 On the other hand, research using SVAR modelling to consider the impact of shocks in a trade setting is still in its infancy.
 For example, Çakir and Kabundi (2013) investigate an export/import shock, Nordmeier et al. (2016) a trade liberalization shock, Du et al. (2017) a political relations shock, and, most recently, Schmitt-Grohé and Uribe (2018) consider a terms of trade shock.
-Schmitt-Grohé and Uribe (2018) focus on a group of emerging and poor countries and find that terms of trade shocks have a more limited impact on key macroeconomic indicators, than one would expect from models with micro-foundations.
+Schmitt-Grohé and Uribe (2018) focus on a group of emerging and poor countries and find that terms of trade shocks have a more limited impact on key macroeconomic indicators, than one would expect based on the findings from models with micro-foundations.
 The focus for Nordmeier et al. (2016) is somewhat different, where they explore the impact of a trade liberalisation shock on the German labour market; they find a positive effect broadly in line with the existing literature.
 Du et al. (2017) find that political shocks die out quickly, and therefore high-frequency data is required to identify the impact of such shocks on trade.
 The authors also find that gravity models use low frequency data, and in doing so fail to identify the impact of these shocks.
 Finally, Çakir and Kabundi's (2013) global VAR (GVAR) analysis allows the authors to identify trade linkages between South Africa and the BRIC (Brazil, Russia, India and China) countries.
+Therefore, this paper contributes to this emerging literature by exploring the impact of a trade disintegration shock.

-This paper provides a novel contribution to this emerging literature by exploring a trade disintegration shock within a PVAR framework; thereby allowing us to examine the effect of the shock on various macroeconomic indicators for the three members of NAFTA (Canada, Mexico and the US).
+Furthermore, in comparison to the current literature, we explore a trade disintegration shock within a structural panel VAR (PVAR) framework; thereby allowing us to examine the effect of the shock on various macroeconomic indicators for the three members of NAFTA (Canada, Mexico and the US).
 The main advantage of PVARs over traditional SVAR models is the addition of the cross-sectional structure.
-Furthermore, PVARs can capture greater variety of potential interlinkages than GVARs (Pesaran et al., 2004), which impose a particular structure on the interdependencies.
+More precisely, the PVAR model can account for cross-sectional heterogeneities as well as for static and dynamic interdependencies in a multicountry framework (Montiel and Pedroni, 2019).
+In the next section, we properly analyse these properties.
+In this way, PVARs can capture greater variety of potential interlinkages than GVARs (Pesaran et al., 2004), which impose a particular structure on the interdependencies.
 These are significant properties that allows us to assess and test the potential linkages and spillovers among the examined economies.
-In conducting this analysis, we provide a timely contribution to the literature considering the potential impact of the sudden collapse of the NAFTA agreement.
+In conducting this analysis, we provide a timely contribution to the literature considering the potential impact of a sudden collapse of trade between NAFTA members.
 Furthermore, we illustrate the usefulness of PVAR modelling to explore the responses to a trade disintegration shock for the NAFTA participants.